Frequently Asked Questions

 15- How do I submit comments and questions regarding EWG’s Guide to Healthy Cleaning?

-16- Do safer cleaning products work as well as conventional ones?
+16- Do healthier cleaning products work as well as conventional ones?

 Yes.
 When green products first hit the market decades ago, some did not work well.
-Over time their makers have reformulated many of them into safer, effective household staples.
-Check out EWG’s 2009 “Greener School Cleaners” report to learn how many schools have made a successful switch to safer products, even saving money in the process.
+Over time their makers have reformulated many of them into healthier, effective household staples.
+Check out EWG’s 2009 “Greener School Cleaners” report to learn how many schools have made a successful switch to healthier products, even saving money in the process.

 Homemade products made from simple kitchen ingredients have been keeping homes clean for generations.
 Tools like microfiber cleaning cloths and mops and abrasive sponges are chemical-free ways to remove dust, dirt and soap residues.

 Not necessarily.
-Some safer options may cost more than cheap products containing unlisted or harmful chemicals.
+Some low hazard options may cost more than cheap products containing unlisted or hazardous chemicals.
 But homemade products made with kitchen ingredients are both safer and budget-friendly.
 Save money with homemade cleaners.
 Buy concentrated formulas that you can dilute (with care!) at home, and buy products that you can use to clean a number of surfaces instead of specialty products with limited applications.

 18- Do kitchen ingredients like vinegar and baking soda really work for cleaning?

-19- Are natural and organic products always safer?
+19- Are natural and organic products always less hazardous?